chris-hildebrandt/fs-journal/quizzes/week01.md

 **9.** What three tags can be used to make lists (not list items)?
 <!-- enter you answer in the space below -->
 ```
+<ol> -ordered lists
+<ul> -unordered lists
+<dl> -definition lists
 ```

 **10.** Define the display `:flex property:`
 <!-- enter you answer in the space below -->
 ```
+this sets the flexible length on flex items
 ```

 **11.** What `CSS` properties affect the size of a box model?
 <!-- enter you answer in the space below -->
 ```
+there are sooo many! you can directly adjust the width and height with keys like "min-width", "max-height" etc, you can also adjust size by changing the margins, padding, and borders.
+I think you can also have a parent element affect the size rather than changing the box directly.
 ```